Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

 These three synthetic apps are various in terms of functionality and sophistication, and they decently cover all data use mentioned in Table~\ref{tab_diversification}.
 Therefore, they are capable of being the boilerplate apps for APPGs' ground truth in the majority of cases.
-For each APPG, we create the same three custom privacy policies to test whether a privacy policy is generated by one of analysed APPGs.
-Given ten APPGs and three synthetic apps, we obtain 30 privacy policies as \textbf{``Generated Privacy Policy Collection''}.
+For each APPG, we created the same three custom privacy policies to test whether a privacy policy can be generated by one of analysed APPGs.
+Given ten APPGs and three synthetic apps, we obtained 30 privacy policies as \textbf{``Generated Privacy Policy Collection''} in total.
+We utilized it and ``Crawled Privacy Policy Collection'' to conduct the following market penetration analysis.